geseib/tgwwalk/README.md

 1. From the menu on the left, Scroll down and select **Session Manager**.
 Session Manager allows us to use IAM role and policies to determine who has console access without having to manage ssh keys for our instances.

-1. In the main pane, click the **Start sesssion** button.
+1. In the main pane, click the **Start session** button.
 Pick The Datacenter Instance to shell into.
 You will now enter a bash shell prompt for that instance.

 1. Let Ping np1.aws._your_domain_name_.
 Every one second or so, you should see a new line showing the reply and roundtrip time.